ETA SA: Anti-monopoly investigation

 Although the 2005 decision has spurred some watchmakers to invest in the personnel and equipment necessary to produce movements in-house, heavy reliance on ETA continued.
-The original finding has been extended, with the Swiss Competition Commission ordering in July 2012 that based on 2010 supply levels, ETA may reduce the level of supplied movements by 30 per cent in 2014-2015, 50 per cent in 2016-2017 and by 70 per cent by 2018-2019.
+The original finding has been extended, with the Swiss Competition Commission ordering in July 2012 that based on 2010 supply levels, ETA may reduce the level of supplied movements by 30 per cent in 2014–2015, 50 per cent in 2016-2017 and by 70 per cent by 2018–2019.
 The number of Nivarox products that must be offered will be reduced gradually, dropping by 70 per cent by 2023.
 ETA hopes to eventually reach a market position where they are allowed to freely choose to supply or not to supply parts and ébauches to competitors based solely on ETA's discretion.

+Similar movements by other manufacturers

+Since the expiration of the relevant mechanical movement patents, (very) similar movements are produced by other manufacturers as alternatives for obtaining original ETA ébauches and parts.
+These movements are often referred to as "ETA clones", though parts exchangeability with original ETA movements cannot be assumed.
+The clone movement designs are based on the original ETA designs and can feature technical modifications.
+ETA clone movements are produced in Switzerland by competing companies like Sellita, as well as in other countries like by Tianjin Seagull, and are sometimes available in various execution grades up to COSC Chronometer certified.